Homa/rhelements.github.io/docs/framework-integration/patternfly-elements-react-integration.md

 3. Add theme

-    RH Elements uses a set of css variables to apply theme to all its web components.
+    PatternFly Elements uses a set of css variables to apply theme to all its web components.
 You can customize provided theme variables by changing css variable values.
 For more information visit: (https://rhelements.github.io/theme/).

     IE and FireFox don't support ShadowDOM.
 ShadyCSS provides a library to simulate ShadowDOM style encapsulation (reference: https://github.com/webcomponents/shadycss)

     Css variables file, polyfills and a hack for IE and FireFox support are included in cp-theme component.
 To install, run:

     ```bash
-    npm install @rhelements/cp-theme --save
+    npm install @patternfly/cp-theme --save
     ```

-    #### Use RH Elements theme
+    #### Use PatternFly Elements theme

     If you all browsers, open src/index.js and add this js file to your app::
     ```html
-    import '@rhelements/cp-theme/cp-theme.umd';
+    import '@patternfly/cp-theme/cp-theme.umd';
     ```

     If you don't support IE and FireFox, simply open src/index.js and add this css file to your app:
     ```html
-    import '@rhelements/cp-theme/cp-theme.css';
+    import '@patternfly/cp-theme/cp-theme.css';
     ```

     #### Add font:
-    RH Elements uses overpass font.
+    PatternFly Elements uses overpass font.
 You need add link to the font in to public/index.html file:

     ```
     <link rel="stylesheet" href="http://overpass-30e2.kxcdn.com/overpass.css" />
     ```

-    ### Customize RH Elements theme
+    ### Customize PatternFly Elements theme
-    In order to customize the theme with your css variable values, go to this folder '/node_modules/@rhelements/cp-theme/' and copy cp-theme.umd.js (if you want to support all browsers) or cp-theme.css(if you don't need all browsers support) to your app folder and include it in your app.
+    In order to customize the theme with your css variable values, go to this folder '/node_modules/@patternfly/cp-theme/' and copy cp-theme.umd.js (if you want to support all browsers) or cp-theme.css(if you don't need all browsers support) to your app folder and include it in your app.
 Now you can change the css variables as you wish.

-4. Add RH Elements web component to your app:
+4. Add PatternFly Elements web component to your app:

-    In this step, we install and include an RH Elements (i.e. rh-card) web component in our app.
+    In this step, we install and include an PatternFly Elements (i.e. pfe-card) web component in our app.

     ```bash
-    npm install @rhelements/rh-card --save
+    npm install @patternfly/pfe-card --save
     ```

     Import the element into your component file.
 In this example, we add it to App.js

     ```
-    import '@rhelements/rh-card/rh-card.umd';
+    import '@patternfly/pfe-card/pfe-card.umd';
     ```

     Or you can add pollyfills to public/index.html:
     ```html
-    <script src="node_modules/@rhelements/rh-card/rh-card.umd.js" type="module"></script>
+    <script src="node_modules/@patternfly/pfe-card/pfe-card.umd.js" type="module"></script>
     ```
     Note: Don't forget to add `type="module"` to script tag.